How can EMDR Help?

 What is EMDR Trauma Therapy and How Can it Help?

-Eye Movement Desensitization and Reprocessing (EMDR) is an effective evidence-based psychotherapy technique proven to help people recover from trauma and PTSD symptoms.
+Eye Movement Desensitization and Reprocessing (EMDR) is a proven, evidence-based therapeutic technique that helps individuals heal from trauma and symptoms of PTSD.

 Reach out to us here to schedule or to learn more about how we can help.